JZhanSZ/Sensor_Threading/readme.md

 # Installation

 Step 1: Building directory

 Make build directory if it has not been done so:

 	$ mkdir build

 Step 2: Creating applications

-		Create the application:
+Build the application:

 	$ cd build
 	$ cmake ..
 	$ make

 Step 3: Running applications

-		Run the application:

 $ ./sensorThreading

+Press `Ctrl`+ `C` to stop sampling